Bir Soinik

 Bir Soinik (বীর সৈনিক) is a Bangladeshi Bengali-language film.

 The film was released in 2003 in Bangladesh.
 It was directed and written by Delwar Jahan Jhantu.
 It stars Manna, Moushumi, Rosy Samad, Humayun Faridi, Yasmin Bilkis Sathi and many more.
 The movie is a remake of the Tamil language film Sardar Papa Rayudu (1980) and the Hindi language film Gadar: Ek Prem Katha (2001).

 Bir Soinik received special recognition as Manna and Yasmin Bilkis Sathi won the National Film Awards of Bangladesh for Best Actor and Best Actress in a Supporting Role in 2003.

 Plot

-At the eve of Liberation War, Mohammad Ali is a military of East Pakistan army.
-He falls in love with his Superior's daughter Mehnaz and marries her.
-Mehnaz's father kills Ali's mother and sister with the help of Ramjan Ali.
-The war breaks out and Sharafat Khan takes away his daughter to Pakistan.
-After war Ali goes to Pakistan to take back his wife.
-He returns with his son Abdullah but his wife gets killed by Ramjan Ali.
-Can Ali find Ramjan Ali to take revenge.
+On the eve of the Liberation War, Mohammad Ali was a soldier in the East Pakistani army.
+He fell in love with his superior's daughter, Mehnaz, and married her.
+However, Mehnaz's father, Ramjan Ali, murdered Mohammad Ali's mother and sister.
+When the war broke out, Sharafat Khan took his daughter to Pakistan.
+After the war, Mohammad Ali travelled to Pakistan to find his wife.
+He returned with his son, Abdullah, only to discover that Mehnaz had been killed by Ramjan Ali.
+Can Mohammad Ali find Ramjan Ali and get his revenge?